bwang40/CheckeeInfoCrawl/README.rst

 .. image:: https://github.com/bwang40/CheckeeInfoCrawl/blob/master/image/checkAVGbymonth.PNG
    :scale: 25

-These two pie charts shows the visa type and consular ratios
+These two pie charts shows the visa type and consulate ratios, please ignore my type in the chart.

 .. image:: https://github.com/bwang40/CheckeeInfoCrawl/blob/master/image/consularandvisatype.PNG
    :height: 100

-The following table indicate that Beijing consular is actually not worst than any of the others.
+The following table indicate that Beijing consulate is actually not worst than any of the others.
 There are sayings that it is easier to get a visa at a embassy of a third country,but it is not really true from the data.

 .. image:: https://github.com/bwang40/CheckeeInfoCrawl/blob/master/image/consularrate.PNG
    :scale: 25